maim-lain/schooloflust/walkthrough.md

 ---

-buy 3 potions or however many taking into account money rng. do some event for evening, like dungeon?
+buy 3 potions or however many taking into account money rng. its 2 do some event for evening, like dungeon?